byzer-org/byzer-lang/docs/en/mlsql-grammar.md

 ### register

-Register statement is used together with train statement.
-Train statement provides model, and Register statement create function from the model.
+Register statement is often used together with train statement.
+Train statement provides a model, and Register statement create a function from the model.

 Register syntax: